 Catch-up can also happen by extending the time to maturity

 The adverse effects of accelerated growth made more extreme when growth occurs in a shorter period (ox damage/telomere loss in three spined sticklebacks)--

 makes sense because more energy would have to be allocated to growth

+Very good point.
+I wonder under what socioecological conditions we might expect this to happen?
+(I suspect bad conditions very early, but decent during childhood and adolescence.
+On the other hand, catchup growth may be something that just happens because it doesn’t “know” if conditions will get better, and the body just takes early adversity as a cue to grow faster).

 Catch-up growth measured through upward centile crossing, but we still need to define what counts

+Yeah.
+I’d be very happy if we could just use Z-scores for our population and call it a day.
+These WHO reference panels are a pain.